nhat8002nguyen/social-media-app/README.md

 - Material UI, NextUI
 - Cloudinary for Images storage

-## Open source code

-- Feel free to use this source code and customize it on your own.
-Happy if you fork it, thanks.
+## Contact me if you want run it locally
   For any questions, let me know through my email address nv.nhat8002@gmail.com.